 On the way back to Reykjavik, I still had plenty of time before I had to have the car back so I took the scenic route along the coast.
 It was a beautiful drive and I finally made it back to town around 3pm.
 I stopped near the shopping area to see if I wanted to buy any souvenirs but everything was so expensive, I gave up and headed back to the hotel.
 I mean, honestly, do I really need a $10 magnet or $60 bath salts from the Blue Lagoon?
 Probably not.

 My flight to Copenhagen wasn’t until 1am so I was happy to still have the use of the Hilton’s lounge and spa facilities for the rest of the evening.
-I can’t believe I’m heading to my last stop in Copenhagen already, it seems like just yesterday that I left.
+I can’t believe I’m heading to my last stop in Copenhagen already, it seems like just yesterday that I left for Munich.
 This trip has gone by so fast…sigh.